Taylorville Municipal Airport

-Taylorville Municipal Airport is a civil public-use airport in Taylorville, Illinois.
+Taylorville Municipal Airport (ICAO: KTAZ, FAA: TAZ) is a civil public-use airport in Taylorville, Illinois.
 It is owned by the City of Taylorville.
 The airport is located near both Springfield's Abraham Lincoln Capital Airport and Decatur Airport.
 It has been active since March 1947.

+While many airports have the same FAA and IATA codes, Taylorville is assigned TAZ by the FAA but has no code from IATA, which assigned TAZ to Daşoguz Airport in Turkmenistan.

+Facilities and aircraft

 Taylorville Airport received $1.4 million for runway rehabilitation as part of the Rebuild Illinois initiative during the COVID-19 pandemic.
 The funding specifically went toward repairing runway 9/27.
 The funding included $1.26 million of state funding and $140,000 of local funding.

 Taylorville Municipal Airport has three runways: runway 18/36 is 4001 x 75 ft and is made of asphalt; runway 9R/27L is 3501 x 60 ft and is also asphalt; runway 9L/27R is 1933 x 165 ft and is turf.